Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 caption="Address table entry memory layout.
 Each entry uses 54 bits of storage, and the first generation switch has 4 such entries. "
 >}}

 So, why am I sacrificing some of my very precious on-chip storage for this counter?
 Well, because I must !

 It implements an aging mechanism: entries in the table are only valid for as long as their TTL hasn't expired.
 This is a necessary mechanism for networking equipment, to make sure old entries aren't kept alive which could result in improper forwarding.

 Imagine the following scenario: a device is connected to our switch on port 0, but then it's disconnected from port 0 and re-connected to port 1.
 If that device never transmits again, the switch has no way of being made aware that the port for this device has changed.
 So without an ageing mechanism, as long as the entry isn’t re-allocated, it would continue forwarding all packets destined for that device to the wrong port.
 Meanwhile, all traffic destined for the device would be lost.

 Because of this, all switches, let they be managed (and unmanaged) implement such an ageing mechanism, where entries are regularly purged from the table.
 In our switch, this TTL counter also indicates whether an entry is valid (TTL != 0).

 Then, at a regular interval, an hardware internal event is triggered and all the entires TTL values in the table are decremented by 1.

 This TTL is a hard-set 300 second (5 minute) invalidation cycle.
 All entries, if not refreshed within this five-minute window, will ultimately be invalidated.

 ### Replacement policy

-Coming back to our write example, what happens on a write when we have no invalid entries ?
+Coming back to our write example, what happens on a write when we have no invalid entries?

 In cases like this the hardware implements a replacement policy.